France's far-right Marion Marechal convinced of rising to power one day

 With Saturday’s gathering, called the “Convention of the Right” and featuring prominent conservative polemicists, Marechal is making sure she remains in the media spotlight and is hoping to appeal to members of the traditional conservative party, Les Republicains, analysts say.

-“When you want to return to politics, and I think she harbors that desire, you must continue to be seen,” said Jean-Yves Camus, a political scientist at the Jean-Jaures Foundation in Paris, adding that Marechal’s comeback will depend on what happens to Les Republicains, which is struggling for political space since Macron’s election.
+“When you want to return to politics, and I think she harbors that desire, you must continue to be seen,” said Jean-Yves Calus, a political scientist at the Jean-Jaures Foundation in Paris, adding that Marechal’s comeback will depend on what happens to Les Republicains, which is struggling for political space since Macron’s election.

 Last June, she hosted a secret dinner in Paris with members of Les Republicains, heir to the Gaullist center-right party of Nicolas Sarkozy, according to participants, which suggests some of them are willing to form an alliance with her.